Debug fears for fraud prevention

 The answer is fear.
 It prevents business leaders from being proactive about fighting fraud.
-Business analytical tools and systems enable companies to quickly identify red flags, but they do not work as the fraud prevention tool.
-67 per cent of CRI Group’s background screening survey respondents said that they encountered one type of fraud – employee fraud – in their career.
-It’s alarming to imagine how many other types of fraud have been encountered by others.
+Business analytical tools and systems enable companies to identify red flags quickly, but they do not work as fraud prevention tools.
+67 per cent of CRI® Group’s background screening survey respondents said they encountered one type of fraud – employee fraud – in their career.
+It’s alarming to imagine how others have encountered many other types of fraud.
 And still, companies pay lip service to efforts to fight fraud.
 So how the fear factor plays into the decision to fight fraud?

 Fear of associated expenses

-Fraud prevention tool is a cost for which you don’t always recognise an immediate return.
-Consider it like a health or car insurance – when it comes to identifying and preventing risk and potential fraud, returns can be harder to quantify.
+A fraud prevention tool is a cost you don’t always recognise an immediate return.
+Consider it like health or car insurance – when it comes to identifying and preventing risk and potential fraud, returns can be harder to quantify.

 There are some concerns about spending money on a system that might or might not identify fraud.
 And if the system does identify fraudulent activity, companies are now obligated to spend more for the additional investigation and possible litigation.
-For some large organisations, it might not be a significant expense, but that’s money that could have been reinvested toward a company’s bottom line.
+It might not be a significant expense for some large organisations, but the budget is better reinvested toward a company’s bottom line.

-When trying to save their expenses, organisations forget that the expense fraud is one of the most common forms of occupational fraud: employees fudging on their expense accounts.
-Earlier this year, Lookers (London-listed company) warned investors they might be unable to buy and sell its shares from the beginning of July because of potential fraud on its books – confirming £19m charge to correct books after fraud inquiry.
-Whether through fictitious charges, fake receipts or invoices, or other improper use of expense funds, an expense account is sometimes seen as a low-risk, high-reward area for committing fraud.
+When trying to save their expenses, organisations forget that expense fraud is one of the most common forms of occupational fraud: employees fudging on their expense accounts.
+Earlier this year, Lookers (A London-listed company) warned investors they might be unable to buy and sell its shares from the beginning of July because of potential fraud on its books – confirming a £19m charge to correct books after fraud inquiry.
+Whether through fictitious charges, fake receipts or invoices, or other improper use of expense funds, an expense account is sometimes seen as a low-risk, high-reward area for fraud.
 It shouldn’t be.
-Follow these 5 tips for preventing and detecting expensive fraud.
+Follow these five tips for preventing and detecting expensive fraud.

 Based on ACFE, “companies are concerned that implementing new software technology might increase their exposure to fraud via data breaches.
 They’re also concerned that technology will replace internal auditors.
 While data encryption and similar tools can combat the risk of data breaches, addressing personnel concerns are trickier.”
-Technology is meant to assist, but not to replace people.
-It helps with identifying the red flags, but human input and investigation are required to determine if fraud is indeed occurring and check the facts.
+Technology is meant to assist but not to replace people.
+It helps identify the red flags, but human input and investigation are required to determine if fraud is occurring and check the facts.

 Appointing a fraud investigator is a good idea in this case.
 Fraud investigators are the front line of establishing the facts of suspected fraud or other unethical business behaviour.
-A fraud investigator’s skillset and wide knowledge of fraud laws, evidence gathering and interviewing make them the go-to expert for investigating insurance fraud, financial fraud, procurement fraud, asset recovery, cyber fraud, healthcare fraud, retail fraud and other areas.
-In this article about fraud investigators’ role, we explore their key functions, responsibilities and knowledge, and how their skillset helps organisations.
+A fraud investigator’s skillset and wide knowledge of fraud laws, evidence gathering, and interviewing make them the go-to expert for investigating insurance fraud, financial fraud, procurement fraud, asset recovery, cyber fraud, healthcare fraud, retail fraud, etc. In this article about fraud investigators’ role, we explore their key functions, responsibilities and knowledge, and how their skillset helps organisations.

 Fear of reputation loss